Brizzy05/Account-Reconsiliation/README.md

 - an amount

 The program will analyse the transactions and compare them to the state of the account.
-It returns a csv file containing the account with the actual amount and a decision.
+It will print out to the command line which accounts are not the same.

+Provide test files as command line argument
+.tv testFiles/state.csv testFiles/transactions.csv